vvb333007/espshell/README.md

 This library is useful for:

-1. **Developers** working with I2C or UART devices.
+1. **Developers** working with I2C,UART or WiFi devices.
 ESPShell includes commands to create/delete hardware interfaces, send/receive data, etc.
    Examples:
    - Interfacing UART-based GPS chips or GSM modems
    - Building libraries for I2C devices